oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    Or, if Traefik is unavailable and your `domain2` Administration Server pod is running, you can run `kubectl exec`:

    ```
    $ kubectl exec -n sample-domain1-ns sample-domain2-admin-server -- bash -c \
      "curl -s -S -m 10 http://sample-domain2-cluster-cluster-1:8001/myapp_war/index.jsp"
    ```

-   You should see something like the following:
+   You will see something like the following:

     ```
     <html><body><pre>